Jason2605/PyFilter/README.md

 Running:
 --------
 Note: To run this you will need sudo privileges, and will need to ensure the bash files have correct permissions.
+If not grant using `sudo chmod +x run.sh`.
 ```
 $ ./run.sh
 ```